AxxAxx/AxxSolder/README.md

 AxxAxx is his mind baking the idea to make AxxSodler 4.0 with tweezer support!
 Primarily for the JBC AM120 and PA120 tweezer (Possibly NP115+AN115 with tweezer modification).
-He hopes that - if you can - support with whatever contribution you feel OK with to: https://ko-fi.com/axxaxx and hopefully we can crowdsource enough funding to buy him a AM120 tweezer for the development (215 Euro) and make AxxSolder 4.0 with tweezer support! 🎉🎉🎉🎉
+He hopes that - if you can - support with whatever contribution you feel OK with to: https://ko-fi.com/axxaxx and hopefully we can crowdsource enough funding to buy a AM120 tweezer for the development (215 Euro) and make AxxSolder 4.0 with tweezer support! 🎉🎉🎉🎉